 - CSAT surveys are very simple, comprehensive and easy to execute

-- Ultimately, timely CSAT surveys ensures that your organization has a process of listening to customer feedback, provides a leeway to offer incentives, and keeps them about implementing their suggestions.
+- Ultimately, timely CSAT surveys ensure that your organization has a process of listening to customer feedback, provides a leeway to offer incentives, and keeps them about implementing their suggestions.

 - Overall regular implementation of CSAT surveys and suggestions can help organizations come across as a conscientious brand